 395 Seminar: Religion and Education.
-F. A course for seniors in the Academic Study of Religions minor.
+F. A course for seniors in the academic study of religions minor.
 It includes practical and bibliography work and concludes with a major research paper.
-Mr. H. Hoeks.
+Staff.

 396 Seminar: Religion and Theology.
-S. A course for senior majors in Religion and

-Theology which provides a focus on significant theological issues and on theological bibliography.
+S. A course for senior majors in religion and theology which provides a focus on significant theological issues and on theological bibliography.
 A major research paper is required.
 Staff.

 510 Old Testament Writings.
-F. A study of the Old Testament writings with a major emphasis on the Psalms, Proverbs, Job, and Ecclesiastes.
+A study of the Old Testament writings with a major emphasis on the Psalms, Proverbs, Job, and Ecclesiastes.
 The nature of wisdom and hymnic texts is pursued in the context of their historico-cultural background.
 Attention is paid to the didactic use of these texts.
-Prerequisite: two courses in biblical studies beyond the 100-level or permission of the instructor.
-Not offered 1985-86.
+Prerequisite: two courses in biblical studies beyond the 100 level or permission of the instructor.
+Staff.